skedgo/tripkit-react/src/doc/md/Styles.md

 [//]: # "- randomizeClassNames: allows to specify if class names should be randomized, and it's true by default.
-Randomizing class names is in general a good practice (to prevent class name clashes), but you may want to disable it if you want to style an SDK component using an external (traditional) css stylesheets.
+Randomizing class names is in general a good practice (to prevent class name clashes), but you may want to disable it if you want to style an SDK component using an external (traditional) css stylesheets."

-- classNamePrefix: allows to specify a custom prefix for component style classnames."
+[//]: # "- classNamePrefix: allows to specify a custom prefix for component style classnames."

 [//]: # "[ ] Allow a way to reset styles, e.g. by passing a reset stylesheet to the component (one overriding all classes with empty objects), or provide an additional attribute to specify that."

-### Pass styles directly to component
+### Pass styles directly to a component

-Alternatively to specify a styles override for a component through SDK config you can pass it directly to the component using styles property.
+Alternatively to specify a styles override for a component through the SDK config, you can pass it directly to the component using styles property.

 ```jsx static